 Mothers concerned about the level of radioactivity in their milk could ask to have it tested at a nuclear medicine facility at their hospital.
 When the radioactivity is at a safe level, she may resume breastfeeding.
-A method for measuring milk radioactivity and determining the time when a mother can safely resume breastfeeding has been published.[6]
-Mothers who receive a dose less than 190 MBq for an inflammation scan need not refrain from close contact with their infants.[7]
+A method for measuring milk radioactivity and determining the time when a mother can safely resume breastfeeding has been published.[7]